Iranian traditional medicine: Flavors

 Flavors have temperaments and accordingly would cause warmness, coldness, dryness and wetness in the body.
 One can determine the Mizaj of a food item or a drink by taste alone.

 Tasteless food items, also called watery, are cold and wet.
 Every insipid food item such as lettuce, dairy products such as yogurt, and citrus fruits, which are not very sour or sweet are cold and wet.

 Sourness is cold and dry and causes dryness and coldness in the body as well.
 Vinegar and pickled vegetables, sour fruits or sour juices, and kashk are all cold and dry.

-Salty, bitter and spicy flavors which are usually used to give foods a special taste are warm and dry, although spicy foods are warmer and dryer than bitter and salty foods respectively.
+Salty, bitter and spicy flavors which are usually used to give foods a special taste are warm and dry, although spicy foods are warmer and drier than bitter and salty foods respectively.

 Sweetness is warm and wet and most food items (including main dishes and high-calorie food) are classified in this group.

 People with cold and dry Mizaj should avoid consuming sour foods and drinks or they can develop conditions such as dry skin, depression, and weakness.

 The same goes for people with other temperaments, for instance, people with warm and wet Mizaj should cut back on sweet foods, people with warm and dry Mizaj should avoid using too much spice and salt, and people with cold and wet Mizaj should use dairy products, water and citrus fruits cautiously.